The Samsung Galaxy Watch 5 is a surprisingly powerful sleep-tracking wearable – and it's hugely improved from the early days of Samsung smartwatches.

-Movements and awakenings can also impact on scores.
+Movements and awakenings can also impact scores.
 If you've been less restless during the night, that will help generate a higher score.

 Physical recovery is tied to the amount of deep sleep you manage to get.
 So if you score a lot of deep sleep time, that's a good thing.

 Last up is mental recovery, which is tied to REM sleep.
-That's the stage linked to memory, learning and mental health.
-A lower percentage of REM sleep, will result in a lower score and a higher percentage helps contribute to a higher one.
+That's the stage linked to memory, learning, and mental health.
+A lower percentage of REM sleep will result in a lower score and a higher percentage helps contribute to a higher one.

 Blood oxygen during sleep

-Like many smartwatch and fitness trackers, Samsung's latest smartwatches are capable of monitoring blood oxygen during sleep, which can be another indicator of your overall wellness.
+Like many smartwatches and fitness trackers, Samsung's latest smartwatches are capable of monitoring blood oxygen during sleep, which can be another indicator of your overall wellness.
 You'll need to enable the monitoring on the watch or the Samsung Health app to start tracking during sleep.

 When you do enable it, you'll see a record of it in the Health app.
-Samsung states that a blood oxygen percentage above 90% during sleep is considered the usual.
+Samsung states that a blood oxygen percentage above 90% during sleep is considered usual.
 So if it drops, it will make a record of that.
 If you don't see data or there's data missing, that could be because your watch isn't sat snug on the wrist for the optical sensors to continuously monitor blood oxygen.

 - Go to the Samsung Health app and go to the sleep tile

-- Tap the three dotted icon on the screen to open up the settings
+- Tap the three-dotted icon on the screen to open up the settings

 - Tap snore detection and select to turn it on Always or just Once.